jp36/SimpleVideoConverter/README.md

 http://www.qt.io/download/

 ####FFMPEG
--This application makes use of FFMPEG for file conversion - https://www.ffmpeg.org/ -A prebuilt version is included in the repo that came from - https://ffmpeg.zeranoe.com/builds/
+- This application makes use of FFMPEG for file conversion - https://www.ffmpeg.org/
+- A prebuilt version is included in the repo that came from - https://ffmpeg.zeranoe.com/builds/